Associate Professor Creative and Digital Culture

-My current research focuses on writing a book Making Polychronic Objects – de-colonializing our relationship with materials.
-This research investigates the impact of digital theories of time, aerial viewpoints, crumpled time, object emergence and de-colonial making on our material use.
-My writing explores outside-enlightenment approaches to materiality in design, through tactics such as design fiction short stories, para-fictional public projects and sonic design fiction workshops.
-I develop ideas through near future fiction, magazine articles, academic papers in journals, and by contributing essays to books.
+I am currently assembling research for a book: Listening to Materials – de-colonializing our relationship with matter.
+This work investigates the impact of digital theories of crumpled time, aerial viewpoints, posthuman audio and de-colonial making on our material use.
+My writing employs outside-enlightenment tactics such as material fiction short stories, para-fictional public projects and sonic design fiction workshops.
+These are published in near future fiction anthologies, magazine articles, academic papers in journals, and essays in books.

 ‘Beautiful Mirror-Being’, ‘#warbubble’ and ‘A letter from Celia’ three design fiction stories in Virtual Futures Vol 5 an anthology of near future fiction.
 2018

 ‘The Dept. of RE-Pairing’ design fiction story in Virtual Futures Vol 1 an anthology of near future fiction.
 2017

 ‘RE-Pairing’ article in ARC 21 RE- Issue RCA publication 2017

 ‘What Crumpling a Polychronic Materials Map Can Reveal’ in Design Issues Volume

 ‘Touching Knowledge’ in Meet me in The Present – essay in collaborative RCA book.
 2017